antonio-ramadas/vodafone-business-store-scraper/README.md

 ![Vodafone Business Store - Music Accessories - inspect](resources/vodafone-business-store-music-accessories-inspect.png)

-Scraping the HTML from this webpage is easier, faster and has all the informations we need (name, price and URL).
+Scraping the HTML from this webpage is easier, faster and has all the information we need (name, price and URL).
 So, we can stick with it.

 ## Product